 VariVolution aims to establish collaborations on evolving variability by raising the awareness for open problems, presenting novel techniques, and providing a discussion forum for future research.

-We received two submissions for the fourth edition of VariVolution, out of which the program committee accepted one full and one short paper to be included in the workshop.
+We received two submissions for the fifth edition of VariVolution, out of which the program committee accepted two short papers to be included in the workshop.

-Website: https://sites.google.com/view/varivolution2021/
+Website: https://sites.google.com/view/varivolution2022/